 Sudan’s armed movements to send delegation to Khartoum

-The Sudanese Revolutionary Front (SRF), a coalition of armed movements in the country, has decided to send a high-level consultative delegation to Khartoum headed by Tom Hago, the deputy president and head of the political sector and the SRF.
+The Sudan Revolutionary Front (SRF), a coalition of armed movements in the country, has decided to send a high-level consultative delegation to Khartoum headed by El Tom Hajo, the deputy president and head of the political sector and the SRF.

-A statement issued by the Revolutionary Front, signed by its spokesman Mohamed Zakaria, said that the SRF delegation would arrive in Khartoum within the next two weeks.
+A statement issued by the Revolutionary Front, signed by its spokesman Mohamed Zakariya, said that the SRF delegation would arrive in Khartoum within the next two weeks.

 He added that the delegation will provide bridges of communication with all the Sudanese political forces, the revolutionary forces and the Transitional Military Council to support the victorious Sudanese revolution and enhance the chances of Sudan’s stability and the aspirations of its people for freedom, peace and justice.

 The SRF statement condemned the attempts to drag the revolution back, by the reckless behaviour of the remnants of the counterrevolution, by attacking the revolutionaries and the peaceful protestors on Monday.

 The statement appealed to all revolutionaries of the armed forces and other regular forces to resolutely confront such attempts and arrest their agents and instigators